iamandrew/synmoosh/www/index.md

 ============

 Moosh stands for MOOdle SHell.
 It is a commandline tool that will allow you to perform most common Moodle tasks.
-It's inspired by Drush - a similar tool for Drupal. moosh is licenced under GNU GPL v3 or any later.
+It's inspired by Drush - a similar tool for Drupal. synmoosh is licenced under GNU GPL v3 or any later.

 I've created it when I realized how much time I waste each time I debug/test some Moodle issue and need to setup my environment.
-Here is for example how you can create 5 Moodle user accounts with moosh:
+Here is for example how you can create 5 Moodle user accounts with synmoosh:

     cd /moodle/root/installation
-    moosh user-create user_{1..5}
+    synmoosh user-create user_{1..5}

 Basic usage
 ===========

-Basically cd into your Moodle installation & run moosh and one of the many commands it implements.
+Basically cd into your Moodle installation & run synmoosh and one of the many commands it implements.
 Some (few) commands will work when not in Moodle directory - for example:

-    moosh download-moodle
+    synmoosh download-moodle

-If you don't know the exact name of the command you want to run but know the part of it, run moosh with the substring:
+If you don't know the exact name of the command you want to run but know the part of it, run synmoosh with the substring:

-    moosh user
+    synmoosh user

 As a result you will get a list of all commands that contain string "user":